 Technology has surprised Go gamers as well as our assumptions regarding the dynamics of technological progress.

-The breakthrough is primarily associated with technology called ‘deep learning’.
+The breakthrough is primarily associated with a technology called 'deep learning'.

-Deep learning is different from machine learning, as neural networks are able to learn without direct contribution of a human.
+Deep learning is different from machine learning, as neural networks are able to learn without the direct contribution of a human.
 They go beyond linear logic.
-This technology results in the possibility of recognising objects and speech, for instance in self-driving cars.
+This technology results in the possibility of recognizing objects and speech, for instance in self-driving cars.

-Deep learning also provides the possibility of analysing huge data sets by adopting computer systems.
+Deep learning also provides the possibility of analyzing huge data sets by adopting computer systems.

 Strong AI, Full AI or Artificial General Intelligence

 Deep learning is a new approach to automated learning but it features some limitations.
 Artificial intelligence systems are highly specialized.
 They are able to handle a narrow goal instead of all types of problems.
 In certain areas, machines have already achieved a level that is not possible to be achieved by a man.
 When artificial intelligence is portrayed as "strong”, "full” or "general” (AGI), the current solutions are only a small part of a bigger picture.